-The Group benefits from research and development expenditure for which the Group can claim enhanced rebates of 230% of the expenditure incurred.
-There is therefore a tax credit to the Income Statement for the year ended 31 March 2022.
+The Group has historic losses which have been calculated and offset against any potential charge for corporation tax.
+The Group, also, benefits from research and development expenditure for which the Group can claim enhanced relief of 230% of the expenditure incurred.